-Chief Rabbi David Lau calls on the incoming government to revoke the so-called “grandchild clause” from the Law of Return, which grants Israeli citizenship to anyone with at least one Jewish grandparent who does not practice another religion.
+Chief Rabbi David Lau called on Sunday for the incoming government to revoke the so-called “grandchild clause” from the Law of Return, which grants Israeli citizenship to anyone with at least one Jewish grandparent who does not practice another religion.

-Lau makes his remarks at an event in New Jersey late Sunday night honoring Chabad emissaries, who serve in communities around the world on behalf of the Hasidic movement.
+Israel’s Ashkenazi chief rabbi made the remarks at an annual event in New Jersey on Sunday night honoring Chabad emissaries, who serve in communities around the world on behalf of the Hasidic movement.

-In his speech, Lau also boasts of his intransigence on the issue of conversions to Judaism, as the previous government sought to reform the process to open the system up.
-In an apparent act of protest against these reforms, Lau dramatically reduced the number of conversions that his office recognized.
+In his speech, Lau also boasted of his intransigence on the issue of conversions to Judaism, as the previous government sought to reform the process.
+In an apparent act of protest against those reforms, Lau dramatically reduced the number of conversions that his office recognized.

-“I have had the honor in the past year of being the emissary of the rebbe (the late leader of the Chabad movement, Rabbi Menachem Mendel Schneerson) and to continue in his great footsteps of ensuring that conversion will be done in accordance with Jewish law,” Lau says.
+“I have had the honor in the past year of being the emissary of the rebbe [the late leader of the Chabad movement, Rabbi Menachem Mendel Schneerson] and to continue in his great footsteps of ensuring that conversion will be done in accordance with Jewish law,” Lau said.

 Earlier this month, Sephardic Chief Rabbi Yitzhak Yosef urged the likely incoming government to pass a bill allowing the Knesset to override High Court of Justice rulings, declaring Israel an “Orthodox state.”

 Yosef said that the so-called override bill was “an opportunity to amend the law on who is a Jew.”
 Speaking during his weekly sermon, the rabbi claimed that Israel “is an Orthodox state, not a Reform one,” accusing Reform Judaism of “causing assimilation abroad.”